LeVeryEpicUsername/timecomp.sh/README.md

 # preview
 ![preview](https://github.com/LeVeryEpicUsername/timecomp.sh/blob/main/preview.jpg)

+# Note

-Note:its my first time posting a project on github and its my first bash script that has actualy more than 50 lines, as you can expect there could be bugs and bad code,
+its my first time posting a project on github and its my first bash script that has actualy more than 50 lines, as you can expect there could be bugs and bad code,

 # Installation